 Berkeley Police Department Investigations Division

-Lieutenant Rico Rolleri currently heads the Detective Bureau that is staffed with four (4) Sergeants, 14 Detectives, one (1) sworn Crime Analyst, one (1) professional/civilian Crime Analyst, one (1) supervising Crime Scene Investigator, four (4) Crime Scene Technicians, one (1) Youth Advocate, and one (1) Domestic Violence Advocate.
+Lieutenant Ed Spiller currently heads the Detective Bureau that is staffed with four (4) Sergeants, 14 Detectives, one (1) sworn Crime Analyst, one (1) professional/civilian Crime Analyst, one (1) supervising Crime Scene Investigator, and four (4) Crime Scene Technicians.
 Members of the Detective Bureau investigate crimes such as homicide, robbery and burglary; collect and process evidence; assist victims of violent crime and domestic violence; mentor and work with juvenile offenders, and distribute information on crime trends to members of the department.
 The Detective Bureau is comprised of the following units:

 «Crimes Against Persons